\"Writing.Com

 Dr. Frank Wells had finished the tally of stored food and medical supplies.
 He could now plainly see, that they faced a huge problem.
 There was only enough to last the population of this city for one year.
 After that, chaos would surely reign.
 He tried to devise an alternative plan to travel to other cities and find food, but he knew that the people of those places would soon be faced with the same problem.
 Too many people survived the Annihilation.
 Too much was destroyed and contaminated.

 “Perhaps if we went into the Dead Lands,” he thought, desperately.
 “There, we might find some hoards of food stashed away, undiscovered by anyone.”
 He threw his pencil across the room in disgust.
 There appeared to be no way out.
-By his calculations, they were all doomed to die of starvation in one years time.
+By his calculations, they were all doomed to die of starvation in one year.

 ~